aar0np/CustomerPromotionVectorSearch/README.md

 If necessary, the version of Java is set inside the pom.xml.
 Spring Boot will run the service on: http://localhost:8080/promotionsvc/promoproduct/{productid}

-Assuming that Maven and Java are installed, the app should start with the following command:
+Assuming that Maven and Java are installed, the app should start with the following commands

+build:

+    mvn clean install

+run:

     mvn spring-boot:run